ASHRITH-SAMBARAJU/METERS-PROJECT/README.md

-# METERS-PROJECT – Streamlit Based Meter Dashboard
+# METERS PROJECT – Streamlit Based Meter Dashboard

 A Streamlit-based dashboard for managing meter records with MongoDB integration.
 The app allows users to add meters, upload images, generate PDF reports, and browse meters with filtering & sorting.